Importance of Regular Dental Examinations

-If you are considering skipping a dental examination, make sure to consider all the risks.
+If you are considering skipping a dental examinations, make sure to consider all the risks.

 Even with the most efficient daily brushers and flossers, there are still small areas in the mouth that are missed by regular brushing and flossing.
 When plaque builds up it becomes more difficult to remove, hardening and turning into tartar, which is extremely difficult to get rid of without a professional clean with the hygienist.